 IMPORTANT - BRING YOUR OWN LAPTOP WITH WINDOWS

-To get the most value out of this course, students are required to bring their own laptop so that they can connect directly to the workshop network we will create.
-It is the students' responsibility to make sure the system is properly configured with all drivers necessary to connect to an Ethernet network.
+To get the most value out of the course, students are required to bring their own laptop so that they can connect directly to the workshop network.
+It is the students' responsibility to make sure that the system is properly configured with all the drivers necessary to connect to an Ethernet network.

 Some of the course exercises are based on Windows, while others focus on Linux.
 VMware Player or VMware Workstation is required for the class.
 If you plan to use a Macintosh, please make sure you bring VMware Fusion, along with a Windows guest virtual machine.